ABI-Software/scaffoldmaker/docs/scaffolds/stomach.rst

 halves for imaging purposes).
 This field is intended for fitting data obtained from the dorsal or ventral stomach.

 The material coordinates field ``stomach coordinates`` defines a highly idealized coordinate system to give permanent locations for embedding structures in the stomach.
-It is defined by a pill-shaped structure with an inlet cylindrical tube representing the esophagus and another outlet tube representing the duodenum.
+It is defined by a capsule-shaped structure with an inlet cylindrical tube representing the esophagus and another outlet tube representing the duodenum.
 This can be viewed by visualising this field in the *Display* tab of **Scaffold Creator** or by switching to the special ``Material`` parameter set.